cbworden/shake-doc/_sources/technical_guide.txt

 "channel" and one parameter (i.e., intensity).
 ShakeMap presents flagged stations as open, unfilled triangles on maps and on regression plots.
-In contrast, unflagged stations are color coded by network or, optionally, by their amplitudes via its converted intensity value, as shown in :ref:`Figure 1.1. <figure1.1>` Flagged stations are also indicated as such within tables produced for ShakeMap web page consumption, e.g., the stations.xml file.
+In contrast, unflagged stations are color coded by network or, optionally, by their amplitudes via its converted intensity value, as shown in :num:`Figure #figure1-1`.
+Flagged stations are also indicated as such within tables produced for ShakeMap web page consumption, e.g., the stations.xml file.

 Convert MMI to PGM and PGM to MMI